Past Programs of the Friends of the UNCG Libraries

 - Former professor Bill Link gave a presentation on his book Righteous Warrior: Jesse Helms and the Rise of Modern Conservatism on February 27, 2008 at 4 p.m. in the Kirkland Room of the Elliott Univerisity Center.
 The book was published by St. Martin's Press.

-- The Looking at the American Presidency Series aims to engage students, faculty, and the community in examining the presidency during the current election cycle -- not just with sound bites and commercials, but with thoughtful and civil discourse on what the office of the president has meant historically and how it functions today.
-The series features renowned authors, political scientists and historians from across the country.
-All events are free and open to the public.
+- The Looking at the American Presidency Series aimed to engage students, faculty, and the community in examining the presidency during the current election cycle -- not just with sound bites and commercials, but with thoughtful and civil discourse on what the office of the president has meant historically and how it functions today.
+The series featured renowned authors, political scientists and historians from across the country.
 Please visit the series website for more information.

 - Author Ron Rash to Read From The World Made Straight: Ron Rash, prize-winning author and professor of Appalachian Studies at Western Carolina University, read from his work in a special appearance at UNCG on Tuesday, February 20, 2007.
 Rash’s visit was made possible through collaboration between the University Libraries, the Historical Book Club, the Friends of the UNCG Libraries, and the MFA Writing Program.
 Rash grew up in Boiling Springs, North Carolina, and graduated from Gardner-Webb College and Clemson University.
 In 2001 he won the Novella Festival Novel Award and in 2002 was awarded Foreword Magazine’s Gold Medal in Literary Fiction for his novel One Foot in Eden.
 The novel was named Appalachian Book of the Year.
 His In 2005 his novel Saints at the River was named Fiction Book of the Year by both the Southern Book Critics Circle and the Southeastern Booksellers Association.
 In 2005 he also won an O. Henry award for his story “Speckled Trout.”
 His poetry and fiction have appeared in over one hundred journals, magazines, and anthologies.